suitcss/suit/doc/components.md

 **Directly styling nested components is the last option.** If you need to add custom styles directly to a nested component, the preferred pattern is shown below.
-It scopes the changes to affect only `Button` components within the `Excerpt-buttonWrapper` part of the `Excerpt` component.
+It scopes the changes to affect only `Icon` components within the `Excerpt-wrapButton` part of the `Excerpt` component.

 ```css